What are the key talking points at The Open?

 "If you hit a good shot, put it on the green, you have a clear look at birdie.
 If you miss the green, you have a clear look at bogey," added Rahm.

-The weather usually has a big bearing on the proceedings at the Open - with variable conditions presenting different challenges for the players.
+The weather usually has a big bearing on the proceedings at the Open.

+Variable conditions present different challenges for the players with R&A chief executive Martin Slumbers happy to "let nature happen".

-Hoylake was parched when Woods won in 2006, famously using his drive just once over the four days, while McIlroy triumphed on a lusher course after third-round rainstorms.
+Hoylake was parched when Woods won in 2006, famously using his driver just once over the four days, while McIlroy triumphed on a lusher course after third-round rainstorms.

+Recent rain has encouraged the rough to grow out - after it was burned by the heatwave in June - and drier conditions over the opening two days are expected to be replaced by wetter weather at the weekend.

+Temperatures will remain on the cooler side, set to stay between 16C and 19C.

 "A little cold weather never really scared me away from going and having a game," Scheffler said.